agilepro/software-craftsmanship/docs/Management/avoid-big-bang-changes.md

 ### Never Remove anything until you know all use of it is eliminated

-This is pretty obvious, so I won’t belabor it.
+This is pretty obvious, so I won't belabor it.
 Old methods and members can be left to give you time to eliminate all use of them, before getting rid of them.
 But be sure to follow through.

 Once you know that a member is not being used anywhere, it should be removed immediately.
 If you ever run across a member that you know is not used anywhere in the program, you should immediately remove it.
 Leaving it in will cause others to believe that it is useful, and waste time maintaining the functionality.
 There is no danger in removing a function: if it is truely needed, it can be added back in quickly enough.
 But there is lots of danger in leaving it there.